 The owners of this working farm offer different accommodations, however the most popular for couples are the grain bins, which have been converted into boho chic rooms with two fireplaces in each, heated floors, clawfoot tubs and a wraparound deck with hot tub – the latter being the perfect place to watch the sun rise or set across a vast panorama of field and sky.

-Owners April and Darryl Anderson say guests first come to their lodge, which has been open for eight years with the mandate of offering travellers a quintessential Prairie experience, not quite knowing what to expect.
+Owners April and Darryl Anderson say guests first come to their lodge, which has been open for almost 10 years with the mandate of offering travellers a quintessential Prairie experience, not quite knowing what to expect.
 Invariably they return because, in addition to having every creature comfort they could want (a comfy bed, fine linens, a fully stocked kitchenette) they find their time in the wide open landscape helps them not only totally relax, but also recalibrate.
 “It’s so quiet here that you can actually hear the air passing under waterfowl as they complete a fly pass,” says April, who delivers a farm-to-table homemade breakfast (fresh fruit parfait, eggs in a potato nest, homemade muffins) in vintage coolers to the rooms each morning.
-(The two-person bin is $215 a night, including breakfast).
+(The two-person bin is $247 a night, including breakfast).

 Bugaboos Lodge, British Columbia